rchain/rchain/node/README.md

 docker run -it --mount type=bind,source="$(pwd)"/file_directory,target=/tmp rchain/rnode --eval /tmp/filename.rho
 '''

 This command will run the node in interpreter mode and will make a directory on the local system available to the interpreter as a location where Rholang contracts can be executed.
-When running your docker container, be aware of your current path - the 'pwd' command sticks you current path in the bind command.
+When running your docker container, be aware of your current path - the 'pwd' command sticks your current path in the bind command.

 ## 3. Miscellaneous

 ### 3.1.
 Host and Port

 The system attempts to find a gateway device with Universal Plug-and-Play enabled.
-If that fails, the system tries to guess a good
-IP address and a reasonable UDP port that other nodes can use to communicate with this one.
+If that fails, the system tries to guess a good IP address and a reasonable UDP port that other nodes can use to communicate with this one.
 If it does not guess a usable pair, they may be specified on the command line using the `--host` and `--port` options:

 ```
 --host 1.2.3.4 --port 30304
 ```

 By default it uses UDP port 30304.
 This is also how more than one node may be run on a single machine: just pick different ports.
 Remember that if using Docker, ports may have to be properly mapped and forwarded.
 For example, if we want to connect on the test net on UDP port 12345 and our machine's public IP address is 1.2.3.4, we could do it like so:

 ```
 $ docker run -ti -p 12345:12345/udp rchain/rchain-comm:latest -p 12345 --host 1.2.3.4